Saigon (Grey novel)

-Saigon is a novel by Anthony Grey.
-Saigon follows the lives of three families, one American, one French, and the other Vietnamese, from the French colonial era in the early 1920s until the last helicopter left Saigon at the end of the Vietnam War.
+Saigon is a historical novel by British author Anthony Grey, published in 1982.
+It follows the lives of three families — one American, one French, and one Vietnamese — from the French colonial era in the early 1920s until the last helicopter left Saigon at the end of the Vietnam War.
+It became an international bestseller and has been translated into 16 languages worldwide.